evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx/_index.md

 ## Performance

 The Volkswagen ID.
 Buzz GTX delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 560 Nm (413 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.5 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.5 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.

 ## Battery, Range, and Charging